appirio-tech/tc-common-tutorials/submission-system/README.md

 We will be using Docker and docker-compose to run or mock up the following services:

 1. File microservice and S3: Used to upload and download submission files;
-2. DynamoDB: Main submission datastore;
+2. Postgres: Main submission datastore;
 3. Informix: Legacy datastore, data is update in Informix to allow legacy applications to work with the submissions;
 4. NFS: legacy file storage;
 5. Challenge microservice: api to interact with challenge information;